Blanchette | Soho Restaurant

 The bar snack-style nibbles range from classic charcuterie boards and creamy, oozing cheeses to more artfully constructed dishes like duck rillettes with spicy pickled endive on sourdough toast, and of course the requisite crispy frogs legs.

-Amping up a size to the sharing plates, the theme here is ‘French classics with a twist’ – so you’ll find dishes like rare grilled tuna with Provençal aubergines and tenderstem broccoli, confit duck leg with rosemary and white beans, and pork ribeye with wild garlic, black pudding and pea purée.
-For dessert, you can either choose from their sweet dishes ( including the ultimate apple tarte fine with vanilla ice cream, and creme brulée with candied ginger biscuits) or try out one of their dessert cocktails, like the salted caramel martini and the Dinner After 8, which is exactly what you’re hoping it is.
+Amping up a size to the sharing plates, the theme here is ‘French classics with a twist’ – so you’ll find dishes like rare grilled tuna with Provençal aubergines and tenderstem broccoli; confit duck leg with rosemary and white beans; and pork ribeye with wild garlic, black pudding and pea purée.
+For dessert, you can either choose from their sweet dishes (including the ultimate apple tarte fine with vanilla ice cream, and crème brûlée with candied ginger biscuits) or try out one of their dessert cocktails, like the salted caramel martini or the Dinner After 8, which is exactly what you’re hoping it is.

 And absolutely 0% poisson.

-NOTE: Blanchette Soho is open daily from noon, and you can book a table on their website HERE.
+NOTE: Blanchette Soho is open daily from noon-11pm (9pm Sun), and you can book a table on their website HERE.

 Blanchette | 9 D’Arblay Street, W1F 8DR